srinipunuru/samza-sql-tools/README.md

 In the absence of schema registry, Samza SQL console tool uses the convention to identify the schemas associated with the topic.
 If the topic name has string "page" it assumes the topic has PageViewEvents else ProfileChangeEvents.

+Would be useful to briefly describe the mechanism by which Samza SQL leverages a schema registry. e.g. Does it rely on the Samza System & Serde abstractions or does it interact more directly with the registry?

 ```shell

 # Usage of the tool